-- Find a Company that only bills for qualified leads.
+- Find a company that only bills for qualified organic leads.
 Getting billed for services you do not provide or from areas you don’t serve will rack up your expenses and offer no value.
 Be sure to set the parameters ahead of time and find out what their policy is for disputing leads.

 - Avoid any company that requires a long-term contract.
 Make them prove themselves to you month after month.

 - Don’t allow companies to own your listings.
-Hundreds of customers have wound up with listings in a tangled-up mess, with outdated information that they no longer have access to.
+Thousands of customers have wound up with listings in a tangled-up mess, with outdated information that they no longer have access to.
 Reputable companies will keep you as the owner or will turn over the ownership to you should you part ways.

 - Be patient!
 If you are working with a company that utilizes SEO-style lead generation, which tends to be the least expensive method, know that it takes months for the system to ramp up.
 In the meantime, consider working with them on a highly effective and pinpointed PPC campaign.
 These leads are a bit more expensive but can still produce leads within your max lead price point.

 If you still have questions about buying leads, the lead generation specialists at 99Calls.com are ready to help.
 You can call 800-717-4669 to speak with a representative or click here to schedule a call at a convenient time for you.